-2021 Diluted £'000 2020 Diluted £'000 Profit/(loss) attributable to ordinary share holders 66 (4,047) Profit/(loss) for the purposes of diluted earnings per share 66 (4,047) Weighted average number of shares in issue Adjustment for exercise of options 50,091,109 50,091,109 Weighted average number of ordinary shares for the purposes of diluted earnings per share 50,091,109 50,091,109 Diluted earnings/(loss) per share 0.13p (8.08p)
+2022 Diluted £'000 2021 Diluted £'000 Profit attributable to ordinary share holders 1,167 66 Profit for the purposes of diluted earnings per share 1,167 66 Weighted average number of shares in issue Adjustment for exercise of options 49,502,254 50,091,109 Weighted average number of ordinary shares for the purposes of diluted earnings per share 49,502,254 50,091,109 Diluted earnings per share 2.36p 0.13p

 In order to arrive at the diluted earnings per share, the weighted average number of ordinary shares has been adjusted on the assumption of conversion of all dilutive potential ordinary shares.
 The potential ordinary shares take the form of share options.
 A calculation has been carried out to determine the number of shares, at the average annual market price of the company's shares, which could have been acquired, based on the monetary value of the rights attached to those shares.
 This number has then been subtracted from the number of shares that could be issued on the assumption of full exercise of the outstanding options, in order to compute the necessary adjustments in the above table.
+However all share options in existence during the year were antidilutive and thus no adjustment was required.